CodeTeam/tcrudge/readme.md

 Full documentation (http://tcrudge.readthedocs.io/en/latest/)

 # What is it?
-Simple configurable framework to create CRUDL (Create, Read, Update, Delete, List) for models TCrudge is under heavy development - tons of bugs are expected.
+Simple configurable framework to create CRUDL (Create, Read, Update, Delete, List) for models.
+TCrudge is under heavy development - tons of bugs are expected.
 You can use it in production, but API can be broken at any moment.

 # Why?